 Begin noticing your environment — and whether it improves your health or detracts from it.

 Not much time for cleaning?

 Some things we can change — others we cannot.

 You don’t have to be perfect.
-Give yourself permission to be calm — even for one minute.
+Circumstances don’t have to be perfect.